This post contains affiliate links. Purchasing via affiliate links supports Dietitian Debbie Dishes at no additional cost to you.

 What Supplements are You Taking?

 When making the switch from vegetarian to vegan, it is important to make sure that you start taking a vitamin B12 supplement.
-Personally, I really like Ritual’s essential multivitamin (Get $15 off your first order) for women.
+Personally, I really like Ritual’s essential multivitamin (affiliate link) for women.
 It has just the nutrients I was interested in supplementing like B12, vitamin D, DHA, and folate.
 Plus, it’s vegan, transparently sourced, and subscription based so I never run out.
 Most multivitamins also made me nauseous, but I never had any issues with Ritual’s multivitamin.

 Resources that were helpful in making the switch